Skip to main content

 • Students who, mathematically, cannot complete their degree requirements within six years, or seven years where applicable, will become ineligible for federal financial aid.
 Students may appeal the time period requirement to the Graduate School.

-If the student's SAP appeal is approved, the student will be placed on Probation and may continue to receive financial aid for one to two additional semesters while improving their academic standing.
-Probation is generally granted for one semester but may be granted for up to two semesters if the student successfully follows their Academic Improvement Plan.
+If the SAP appeal is approved, students will be placed on probation and may continue to receive financial aid for one to two additional semesters while improving their academic standing.
+Probation is generally granted for one semester but may be granted for up to two semesters if the student successfully follows their Academic Improvement Plan

-Students granted an appeal are expected to be in good academic standing by the end of their probationary period or risk losing financial aid for additional semesters.
+Students granted an appeal are expected to be in good Academic Standing by the end of their probationary period; otherwise, they risk losing financial aid for additional semesters.

 Students may forgo the appeal process and complete courses without federal financial aid assistance.
-In doing so, a student may be able to regain financial aid eligibility by the next evaluation period if the student has reached a cumulative GPA of at least 3.0 and has successfully completed 67% of their cumulative attempted credits.
+In doing so, they may regain financial aid eligibility by the next evaluation period if they have reached a cumulative GPA of at least 3.0 and have successfully completed at least 67% of their cumulative attempted credits.

 Students are generally eligible for one Graduate Financial Aid SAP Appeal (unless extreme circumstances are present) during their graduate studies at Salem State University.